Flow-IPC/ipc/CONTRIBUTING.md

 it, you make changes/commits, and lastly you issue a pull request (PR) to merge this into the master development branch.
 If this is accepted and merged, you're done!
 (Acceptance, as of this writing, means that code reviewer(s) formally accept(s) your PR.
-In addition an automated CI/CD pipeline shall execute for your PR, initially and after any update; it this fails, then acceptance is unlikely.)
+In addition an automated CI/CD pipeline shall execute for your PR, initially and after any update; it this legitimately fails, then acceptance is unlikely.)

 However, as also noted in [Organization](./INSTALL.md#organization), Flow-IPC is a meta-project composed of -- primarily -- a handful